 Move the bypass levers rearward through the key hole and down to lock them in place as shown in Figure 22.

-Note: Do this for each lever.
+Ensure this is done for each lever.

-Using the Grass Deflector
+Grass Deflector

 The mower has a hinged grass deflector that disperses clippings to the side and down toward the turf.